 - Weakness or lethargy can also be due to stagnation or deficiency of qi or blood.

-- Brown or dark spotting before or at the end of the period can signify stagnation of blood and possibly also qi.
+- Brown or dark spotting before or at the end of the period can signify a stagnation period and possibly also qi.

-- Dark blood or clots can be due to blood stagnation, blood heat causing stagnation, or blood deficiency causing stagnation.
+- Dark blood or clots can be due to blood stagnation menstrual cycle, blood heat causing stagnation, or blood deficiency causing stagnation.

 - Bright red blood can be due to blood heat.